 Throughout my life I have been encouraged to create.
 During college I found myself interested in Textile Design and graduated with a BFA in Textile Design from Georgia State University.
 I have over 20 years’ experience in the textile field.
 From designing throw blankets, rugs, apparel, paper goods to upholstery material.
-Needing an additional creative outlet, I started taking oil painting classes locally and eventually studying with many internationally known artists as David Leffel, Daniel Keys, Sarah Lamb, Qiang Huang, Robert Johnson, Nancy Franke, Karen Appleton and Bill Davidson among others.
+Needing an additional creative outlet, I started taking oil painting classes locally and eventually studying with many internationally known artists as David Leffel, Daniel Keys, Sarah Lamb, Qiang Huang, Scott Conary, Robert Johnson, Nancy Franke, Karen Appleton and Bill Davidson among others.
 This eventually led me to art groups, small venues and then to an emerging artist show, which propelled my art career.

 I am represented by The Studio Gallery.

 I am represented by Studio Gallery.
 If you are in the Grayton Beach, Florida area please stop by.
 They are located at 26D Logan Lane, Grayton Beach, Florida 32459.
 Located on Hwy 283 which is 1/4 mile north of Hwy 30A.